 If you would like to transition an existing binary cache to managed signing, please email me at [email protected]

-Using API tokens allows to track for each pushed entry what token pushed it.
+Using API tokens allows tracking of each pushed entry and what token pushed it.

-Currently it is only possible to share personal access using GitHub integration, but that’s going to change in the next few weeks as I add support for logging in using an email.
+Currently it is only possible to share personal access using GitHub integration, but that will change in the next few weeks as I add support for logging in using email.